-One (1)0.85 space for each one (1) occupancy unit plus one (1) for each one (1) employee, plus parking for accessory uses.
+One (1) 0.85 space for each one (1) occupancy unit plus one (1) for each one (1) employee in largest working shift, plus parking for accessory uses.
 Minimum required spaces for other accessory uses such as restaurants, conference facilities shall be calculated per requirements at Section 5.2.12 in addition to the minimum required for a hotel.